benjyongzh/anonymous-blog-api/frontend/README.md

 to-do:

-- member status page.
+- member status page submission.
 - redirecting to error page for all errors. (fetching error, post not found, etc)
-- form validation on client to show input errors before form submit
+- form validation on client to show input errors before form submit.
+- fix navbar lighting up on user profile even if not on own profile.